palbp/sempre_a_codar/Series/Programing101/04-mutability-and-immutability.md

       * `someLocation === aLocation`
       * `someLocation === anotherLocation`

-      **Sugestion**: Remember that `println(...)` can be used to display the value of an expression.
+      **Suggestion**: Remember that `println(...)` can be used to display the value of an expression.
 Experiment with the playground and make sure that your *mental model*, expressed by the diagrams you draw are able to explain the results.

 2. Consider the following program:
     ```kotlin